MiamiHerald/guides/zika-tracker/guide.md

 * In your console, navigate to where you want to install the project

-* Run `git clone https://github.com/MiamiHerald/data-viz_zika-tracker.git zika-tracker`
+* Run `git clone git@github.com:MiamiHerald/data-viz_zika-tracker.git zika-tracker` (that's the SSH url — do not use https)

 * `cd` into the `zika-tracker` folder and run `npm install`.